Presbyterian’s Hefley sets FCS record with 10 TDs

 Not even new Presbyterian football coach Kevin Kelley expected the record-setting offensive fireworks from his team and quarterback Ren Hefley on Saturday.

-Hefley threw an FCS-record 10 touchdown passes as Presbyterian defeated St. Andrew’s 84-43.
+Hefley threw an FCS-record 10 touchdown passes as Presbyterian beat St. Andrew’s 84-43.
 Hefley, a former walk-on at Michigan, completed 38 of 50 passes for 538 yards.

 “Definitely didn’t anticipate that,” Kelley told The Associated Press on Sunday.
 “I think I’m not good at many things in the world, but I’m good on the offensive side of the ball and worked really hard in that area.”